Chris Hackett (artist)

-Chris Hackett, born in New York City, is an artist, television presenter, writer, fabricator and instructor.
+Chris Hackett (born April 15, 1972), is an artist, television presenter, writer, fabricator and instructor.
 He is a co-founder of the Madagascar Institute, an art combine located in Brooklyn, NY, contributing editor for Popular Science magazine, and was the host of the Science Channel's television show Stuck with Hackett.
 A 2012 article in The New York Times entitled "Building a better apocalypse" described him as "something like a fabricator in chief for the Kings County D.I.Y. art set."
 In 2017 Hackett was featured as one of ten contestants on the TV show MythBusters: The Search which aired in early 2017 on the Science Channel.

 The Madagascar Institute

 In 1998, Chris Hackett founded the Madagascar Institute with colleagues Ryan O'Connor and Eric Singer.
 The Madagascar Institute is an affiliation of artists headquartered near the Gowanus Canal in Brooklyn, New York.

 Television and Film

 Junkyard Wars

 Between 2002 and 2004, Hackett appeared on TLC's Junkyard Wars.
 The show, which was the American version of the UK show Scrapheap Challenge, gave teams 12 hours to gather materials from a junkyard, then use the materials to modify their vehicles for a race.
 Hackett acted as the Red Team Captain.